williamwith4ms/sgtl-mirror/README.md

 SGTL is a program that combines many other text tools into a unified tool.
 It can allow you to preform operations on strings such as base64 or cesar ciphers, and also compute various hashes such as sha256

 ## Install
-Installation is easy, build the repo and copy the binary to your chosen bin folder.
+Installation is easy, clone the repo and run the make.

 ```
 git clone https://gitlab.com/williamwith4ms/sgtl
 cd ./sgtl
-cargo build --release
-cp ./target/release/sgtl /usr/local/bin/
+make install
 ```

 ## Usage